“God, it’s hot,” I exhale and attempt to breathe through my mouth, burning my lungs in the process. “I think I’m melting.”

 A stack of Oliver’s own cards, KP787, carefully written in sweeping black calligraphy, sits on the workbench beside a soldering gun and several old vacuum tubes.
 A vintage radio, the current centerpiece of Oliver’s world, rests behind everything.
-It looms large as a mountain, it’s knobs and dials almost forming a Gomer Pyle smile, all white teeth and large, loving eyes.
+It looms large as a mountain, it’s knobs and dials almost forming a Gomer Pyle grin, all white teeth and large, loving eyes.
 They say that old computers-the oldest ones that ran off punch cards and the meticulous natures of their programmers-could fill rooms.
 I wonder how huge old radios could get.

 “Where’d you get the new one?”
 I ask.
 The radio’s grin seems to widen; it loves being the center of attention.

 “The army surplus place in Brannon.”
 Oliver looks up, his own grin showing a heavy Jerry Lewis overbite.
 “Mom brought me last Saturday.
 I’d been saving up forever.
 The last one was just a 2 meter; this is way nicer.
 It’s a little old but, you know.”